Pet Import Regulations in the UAE: A Complete Guide for Pet Owners

 Vaccinations for Dogs

 • Rabies, a valid vaccination applied according to the instruction of the vaccine manufacturer.
-The initial dose should not be applied before 3 months of animal age, and 21 days must elapse before arriving in the UAE.
+After the pet turns 3 months old, give the initial dose.
+Wait for 21 days before bringing them to the UAE.

 • Canine Distemper Virus (CDV)